fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 ### PNT/$8005 and PIC/$8003: DreamGrafix Image ###

-DreamGrafix was an Apple IIgs application that allowed editing of super hi-res images in 256-color mode and 3200-color mode.
+DreamGrafix is an Apple IIgs application that allows editing of super hi-res images in 256-color mode and 3200-color mode.
 The latter required overcoming some technical hurdles.

 DreamGrafix files end with a 17-byte footer (all multi-byte values are little-endian):